thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 A variable will be unknown if it's a function parameter.
 A local variable will be bound to a known `IR` term.
+`Subst` only contains variables we know we want to inline, whereas `InScope` contains every variable regardless of inlining.

 Our last datatype, `Context`, tracks the surrounding context of our current term `ir`.
 As we're simplifying we drill down into `ir`.
-`Context` tracks the path we've drilled down, so we can reconstruct our final term when we finish.
+`Context` tracks the path through the tree we've drilled down, so we can reconstruct our final term when we finish.
 Consider an `IR` term:

 ```rs